-- Stage 1 - For financial assets where there has not been a SICR since initial recognition and that are not credit impaired upon origination, the portion of the lifetime ECL associated with the probability of default (PD) occurring within the next 12 months is recognised as the 12 month ECL, adjusted for forward-looking information.
-Stage 1 includes facilities where the credit risk has improved and the loan has been reclassified from Stage 2 or Stage 3.
+- Stage 1 For financial assets where there has not been a SICR since initial recognition and that are not credit impaired upon origination, the portion of the lifetime ECL associated with the probability of default (PD) occurring within the next 12 months is recognised as the 12 month ECL, adjusted for forward-looking information.
+Stage 1 includes facilities where the credit risk has improved and the loan has been reclassified from Stage 2 or Stage 3. - Stage 2 When there has been a SICR, the lifetime ECL is determined with reference to the financial asset's lifetime PD and the lifetime losses associated with that PD, adjusted for forward-looking information.
+The Trust assesses whether there has been a SICR since initial recognition based on qualitative, quantitative, and reasonable and supportable forward-looking information that includes significant management judgement.
+Use of alternative criteria could result in significant changes to the timing and amount of ECL to be recognised.
+Lifetime ECL considers the expected behaviour of the asset as well as forward looking macro-economic forecasts.
+Stage 2 also includes facilities where the credit risk has improved and the loan has been reclassified from Stage 3.